“Golf is a game and as such is meant to be enjoyed.” – Gary Wiren

 Dr. Wiren served the PGA of America for 12 years.
 He founded its National Junior Academy of Golf and served as director of education, learning and research, and the the Founder and Director of Club Relations.
 Wiren has been a proponent of fitness training for golf for over 30 years, lecturing and writing on the subject around the world.

 Dr. Wiren was the keynote speaker at the First Scientific Congress of Golf at St. Andrews University and was chairman of the coaching section there on two other occasions.
 He keynoted the second PGA Teaching Summit in Nashville, Tennesse, and was a featured speaker at all of the others until 1996, as well as being a featured speaker at three European teaching summits — 1991 in Milan, Italy, in Montreaux, Switzerland and in Nimes, France.
 Gary spoke at Canada’s Summit in Toronto and was keynote and lead speaker at the first Australian PGA Teaching Conference in Sydney, which he repeated in 1995.

 Wiren is married, the father of four and lives in North Palm Beach, Florida.
-His current activities include chairman and founder of Golf Around the World, Inc.; Sr. Director of Instruction at all Trump Golf properties; consultant to PGA of America and represents Mizuno Golf USA.
+His current activities include consultant to the company he founded, Golf Around The World, and Sr. Director of Instruction at Trump International.
 Wiren was the 26th Master Professional in the country to earn that rank and was among the first to be recognized by the PGA of America as a Master Certified Teacher.

 …Dr. Gary Wiren, a Hall of Fame teacher and educator par excellence, did something most thought impossible – in 1990 he wrote a book for the PGA of America (The PGA Teaching Manual) detailing a teaching model that thousands of fiercely independent golf professionals agreed was spot on.